WM-SEMERU/ds4se/README.md

 Using the following metrics to compute using both source and target artifacts, use the following funtions.

-They all require two parameters: source and target artifacts.
+For all methods below, two parameters are required: source and target artifacts, they are all in form of dataframes

-And return one integer value
+They all return one integer value

 Shared vocabulary size

+return the totla vocab size of source and target combined

 ```python
 facade.SharedVocabSize(source_df, target_df)